akhomsib/Climate_Change_Surface_Temperature_Prediction/README.txt

 3. Clean the dataset and bring it to an appropriate format using the following command: python data_clean.py

-4. Train the model and generate the predictions.
+4. Train the models and generate the predictions using the most suitable model.
 To do this, Open the file prediction_models.ipynb in jupyter notebook or jupyter lab and run all the sections.

-You can alternatively download the prediction data from our trained model on this website: https://zenodo.org/record/7834328
+You can alternatively download the prediction data from our trained Random Forest model on this website: https://zenodo.org/record/7834328

 There is a separate .csv file for each year, which will aid in loading the appropriate file for the selected year in the visualization code.